RequestFinance/docs.request.finance/docs/webhooks.md

 ### Step 2: Verify Webhook Setup

-To ensure that your webhooks are working correctly, you can use testing services like [Webhook.site](https://webhook.site) or [Webhook Test](https://webhook-test.com/).
-These services allow you to inspect the incoming webhook requests and verify their format.
+To ensure that your webhooks are working correctly, you can use testing services like [Webhook.site](https://webhook.site) or [Beeceptor](https://beeceptor.com/webhook-integration/).
+These tools act as intermediaries, capturing and displaying incoming requests so you can:

+- **Verify Payload Format**: Inspect headers, body (JSON/XML), and query parameters to ensure data aligns with your expectations.
+- **Test Error Handling**: Simulate delayed responses, timeouts, or error status codes (e.g., 4xx/5xx) to see how your system recovers.
+- **Debug in Real Time**: Monitor live traffic without deploying code to production.

 ## Webhook Events